apache/horaedb/docs/dev/architeture.md

 - The sequence number where the newest flush finishes;
 - The information of `SST`, such as `SST` path.

-Now the `Manifest` is based on `WAL` (this is a different instance from the `WAL` mentioned above for newly written data) and in order to avoid infinite expansion of metadata (actually every `Flush` leads to a update on ssts information), `Snapshot` is also introduced to clean up the history of meta data updates.
+Now the `Manifest` is based on `WAL` (this is a different instance from the `WAL` mentioned above for newly written data) and in order to avoid infinite expansion of metadata (actually every `Flush` leads to an update on sst information), `Snapshot` is also introduced to clean up the history of metadata updates.

 #### Object Store
 module path: https://github.com/CeresDB/ceresdb/tree/main/components/object_store